 Snoring or snorting while sleeping can be concerning and may be caused by different things.
 Some congestion during sleeping may be due to the position that your dog is sleeping in.
-If he’s having signs of congestion while he is awake as well, see your veterinarian.
+If they’re having signs of congestion while awake as well, see your veterinarian.

 Is it ok to give a dog Benadryl?

 Benadryl is safe to give to most healthy dogs.
 However, you shouldn’t give any medications to your dog without supervision from your veterinarian.